Soko (singer): Sexuality and relationships

-Soko has been identified as bisexual in 2012.
-In a March 2016 interview with W Magazine, she stated, "I've always been open with my sexuality, meaning I don't really care about gender".
-She also confirmed her relationship with American actress Kristen Stewart in the same article.
-On 5 May 2016, US Weekly confirmed that Stewart and Soko had split after a few months of dating.

-Soko identified herself as Queer and no longer bisexual in an interview for The Nue Co. on 26 June 2020: "I called myself bisexual then.
-"Queer" wasn't yet an option.
+Soko says that she has always been comfortable with her sexual orientation and "did not really have to come out", not even to her family.
+In March 2012, she stated that she was bisexual, while she told W Magazine in March 2016 that "I've always been open with my sexuality, meaning I don't really care about gender".
+In June 2020, she explained that she now considers herself queer: "I called myself bisexual then.
+'Queer' wasn't yet an option.
 And slowly I realised that dating women made me feel so much more like myself, less oppressed, more equal and more empowered."